 Interim Artistic Director

-Linda Boice holds a bachelor’s degree in Music Education and has served as a church Minister of Music for 36 years.
-Mrs. Boice has directed handbell teams for at least 30 of those years and has experience leading ringers of all ages — from elementary school to adult — at all levels of abilities.
+Linda Boice holds a bachelor’s degree in Music Education and has served in church music ministry for 36 years, directing handbell teams of all ages for at least 30 of those years.
 Mrs. Boice also has directed other church ensembles, including vocal and instrumental ensembles, and is experienced with the administrative duties involved in music leadership.

 As music education is the root of her career, it is her priority and mission to incorporate teaching into her ministries, offering private and group instruction in recorder and handbell methods, and creating teaching moments in ensemble rehearsals as needed, useful, and appropriate.

-She has participated in many handbell workshops and clinics as both student and instructor, and has served as a clinician for two Handbell Musicians of America Area II festivals, each with hundreds of participant ringers.
-Mrs. Boice also recently published her first handbell composition with the national guild’s publisher.
+She has participated in many handbell workshops and clinics as both student and instructor, and has served as a clinician for two Handbell Musicians of America Area II festivals.
 She is a founding member of TRR, and holds professional membership with Handbell Musicians of America, Presbyterian Association of Musicians, and The American Recorder Society.
-In addition to TRR, she has performed on a professional level with two early music ensembles: Pastime Early Music Consort, and the Beau Street Players.
+In addition to TRR, she has performed on a professional level with two early music ensembles: Pastime Early Music Consort, and Beau Street Players.

 Artistic Director Emerita